jp-berg/AES/docs/markdown/general_architecture.md

 ## No constant value calculations

-To fullfill the Task of this seminar it was explicitly required to (re-) calculate values, that could as well be hardcoded.
+To fullfill the task of this seminar it was explicitly required to (re-) calculate values, that could as well be hardcoded.
 The additional space used by this is calculated as follows:
 The GFMLT for multiplication with two and three can be stored in 2 * 256 bytes (multiplication with one does not need to be stored, since it just results in the unmodified value itself).
 The Sbox and Inverse Sbox are 256 additional bytes each, which brings us to a total of 1024 additonal bytes of memory.
 This is concidered to be a negligible size increase, but saves on recalculating the values on program startup.

 ## Block cipher mode of operation